After ALL treatment

 What if the ALL comes back?

-If the leukaemia cells come back after being treated it’s called a relapse.
+If the leukaemia cells come back after being treated it’s called a relapse or recurrence.
 A relapse can happen during or soon after treatment, or months or years later.

 Your doctor can decide if you have a low, moderate or high risk of relapsing.
-This is based on your white cell count at diagnosis and your response to your first treatment.
+This is based on your white cell count at diagnosis, any cytogenetic or genetic changes in your ALL cells, your age and your response to your first treatment.

 You can relapse:

-Relapse after treatment: If you relapse some time after treatment, you might have the same chemotherapy drugs you were first treated with, as you responded well to them.
+After treatment: If you relapse some time after treatment, you might have the same chemotherapy drugs you were first treated with, as you responded well to them.
+New treatment options will also be discussed with you.
 More treatment may or may not include a stem cell transplant.

 Read more about why cancer can come back after treatment.